sfu-cmpt340/KIIND/README.md

 ## 2. Installation

-No need to install anything, simply go to https://cmpt340-project-758b976dd842.herokuapp.com/
+No need to install anything, simply go to https://cmpt340-project-758b976dd842.herokuapp.com/ There are some sample test data in /website_test_data that you can upload onto the website

 However, if you would like to run the app locally:
 ```bash